-Still cleaning up from Christmas with 4 kids, what a mess of Lego, toy guns, clothes, tack, knitting needles & duct tape!
+Still cleaning up from Christmas with 4 kids, mind what a mess of Lego, pill toy guns, this clothes, tack, knitting needles & duct tape!
 I’m sure that I am not the only one who gets a little philosophical about how much crap we really need?

 This year, ours really wasn’t too bad, I had them fill out a letter to Santa like this one:

 We had long talks about how much we have & what other kids don’t have.
 They do a lot of charity work at school, so I think they really got it.
 By no means did they get everything they put on the list.
 They didn’t ask for anything outrageous, but finding places for everything can get a little much.

 I’m probably having this anxiety because at the same time, we’re cleaning out my husbands Grandparents house that they lived in for nearly 40 years.
 There is SO much and it is getting overwhelming!
 Lots of the things, I’m wondering why they kept them, until I really think about what that generation has lived through.
 There wasn’t Tupperware, so you kept glass jars, they were useful for storage of things.
 Its a long slow process and its plain to see what we think we can and can’t live without is very different from a couple generations ago.

 My girls love home improvement shows, Extreme Makeover is their favorite, but any DIY show will do.
 There were a few days they were on the couch sick, so I watched too.
 Most of the shows are great, we’re going to be doing a house reno on Jeff’s grandparents place that we’re cleaning out, so I pick up tips and ideas about all kinds of things.
 The location and style changes, the story is usually the same:

 - not enough $ to do what they want

 - behind schedule